-The protein encoded by this gene mediates leucine-rich nuclear export signal (NES)-dependent protein transport.
-Exportin 1 specifically inhibits the nuclear export of Rev and U snRNAs.
+This cell-cycle-regulated gene encodes a protein that mediates leucine-rich nuclear export signal (NES)-dependent protein transport.
+The protein specifically inhibits the nuclear export of Rev and U snRNAs.
 It is involved in the control of several cellular processes by controlling the localization of cyclin B, MPAK, and MAPKAP kinase 2.
-This protein also regulates NFAT and AP-1. [provided by RefSeq]
+This protein also regulates NFAT and AP-1. [provided by RefSeq, Jan 2015]

 Expression regulated by